murphycj/AGFusion/README.md

 # Citing AGFusion

 Manuscript under review.
-You can cite bioRiv for now: http://dx.doi.org/10.1101/080903
+You can cite bioRxiv for now: http://dx.doi.org/10.1101/080903